albarron/academic-kickstart/content/authors/francesco/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "francesco.fernicola [at] studio.unibo.it"
+email: "francesco.fernicola2 [at] unibo.it"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- PhD Students
 ---

 **Masters dissertation**<br/>